adriandoonan/improv-toolbox/src/content/exercises/cliffweb-morning-routine.md

 ---
 name: Morning Routine
-purpose: ObjectWork
+purpose: Object Work
 shortDescription: 8 up, 4 on stage, 4 facing them sat on chairs (backs to the audience).
 description: 8 up, 4 on stage, 4 facing them sat on chairs (backs to the audience).
 The 4 on stage simultaneously mime a part of their morning routine for a few minutes.
 tags:
   - Annoyance
   - Object work
 source: cliffweb
 credit: Annoyance
 ---